sazare/clauseize/README.md

 # clauseize
 a tool convert wff to clauses.

-* an exercise for my programming skill.
+* an exercise for myself.